1847 Private Vernon Batchelor, 1st Battalion, Hertfordshire Regiment

 Died of Wounds 25th July 1916 in France

-Vernon was the eldest of the four children of Alfred Mark Batchelor and Jane, née Ginger.
+Vernon was the eldest of the five children of Alfred Mark Batchelor and Jane, née Ginger.
 His father was a Domestic Coachman in 1901 and a Horseman on a Farm in 1911.
 Vernon’s siblings were: Mabel, b.
-1897, Archibald, b.
-1902 and Lillian, b.
-1907.
+7th February 1897, Archibald, b.
+30th November 1901, Lillian, b.
+1907 and Florence, b.
+17th December 1911.
 His family were Wesleyan Methodists.

 There is no apparent relationship between Vernon Batchelor and Charles Batchelor, who is also remembered in these pages, but there were so many Batchelors in the area that they might well have been cousins of some degree.

 By 29th May 1899, when he was admitted to Little Gaddesden School as an infant, Vernon’s family were living at Hudnall.
 He stayed at the school until 14th December 1900 when his name was taken off the Registers as he had left the neighbourhood.
 In the 1901 Census, he and his family are recorded living at 12 Nettleden.
 On 26th October 1903, Vernon Batchelor, Standard 3, was re-admitted to Little Gaddesden School and his sister Mabel Batchelor, an Infant, was admitted.
 It would seem that the family had moved back to Hudnall.
 He left the school from Standard 6 on his 14th Birthday, 29th January 1908.

 In the 1911 Census, Vernon was shown as a 17 year old Farm Labourer, living at Hudnall with his parents and siblings.